Have you had big overdraft problems for a long period?

 This may have been from the start when you were first given an overdraft.
 Or the initial low limit may have been fine, then the bank increased it to a level which it was impossible for you to repay.

-How high is too high?
+But what is too high?

-There is no set figure, it depends on your income and expenses.
+This depends on your income and expenses.
 An overdraft of £2,000 for someone whose income is £1,800 a month is a lot – but if you earn £5,000 a month, then a £2,000 overdraft may be reasonable.

-Other points that help your complaint
+Other points that help a complaint

 Instead, you say the bank should have known they were unaffordable for you because of all the financial problems it could see on your statements and your credit record.